-You may also express your interest in participating in a group before the registration period.
+You may also express your interest in participating in a group before or during the registration period.
 Complete a Small Groups Enrollment form to tell us the type of group that interests you.
 Sheri Blanchette will get in touch with you to discuss options.

 What are Small Groups?

 Small Groups are gatherings of 6-12 people focusing on a common interest or practice.
 Participants commit to meet once or twice a month for a congregational year.
 Groups meet at River Road or in group members’ homes.

 What kinds of Small Groups are there?